 Caroline Cates is the High School Dance teacher at Greater Atlanta Christian School (GAC), Head Dance Team Coach, Ballet, Tap, and Jazz Instructor/Choreographer at GAC School of Ballet.
 She has been dancing for 25 years and has studied with master teachers including Aldawna Morrison, Ramazan Bapov, Deneen Graham-Kerns, and Janet Lilly to name a few.
 Caroline was trained at Carol Walker Dance Academy.
 Throughout her dancing career she has won various awards and scholarships for her excellent technique and training and is part of the esteemed Nu Delta Alpha Dance Honors Society.
 From 2012-2013 she was a member of the DanceFX Concert Dance Company located in Athens, GA that performs locally as well as state-wide where she performed the role of Tweedle Dee in their presentation of “Alice, Lessons in Wonderland.”
 While in college, Caroline also became certified through Dance Masters of America Chapter 33, in both ballet and jazz.
 In 2018, her choreography was nominated for best choreography through the Shuler Musical Awards.
 She currently is on the GHSA Dance Committee that has been working the last three years to sanction dance as a sport under the Georgia High School Association.
 She has been teaching and coaching dance for nine years and has a passion for pouring her knowledge and love of dance into young performers.

-Kate Collins is the owner and artistic director of Art of Dance Studio and the non-profit organization Art of Dance, Inc. She is originally from Raleigh, North Carolina where she started dancing at the age of two.
+Kate Collins is the owner and artistic director of Art of Dance Studio and the non-profit organization Art of Dance, Inc, and the dance director for West Henderson High School in Hendersonville, NC.
+She is originally from Raleigh, North Carolina where she started dancing at the age of two.
 Kate found her passion for dance with Classical Ballet and Pointe training as a member of the company at the Triangle Academy of Ballet, taking classes under instructors from the Carolina Ballet Company.
 Such technical education influenced her to have a strong focus on technique and conditioning for performance-based arts.
 At the Academy for Performing Arts and throughout college, she studied Tap, Jazz, Ballet, Pointe, Lyrical, Contemporary, Choreography, Acrobatics, Pilates, Hip-Hop, Musical Theatre and was a member of the UNCW dance team.
 Most of her time was spent traveling to conventions, performances, and competitions where she was awarded countless awards and scholarships through: New York City Dance Alliance, Showstoppers, SHOCK the Intensive, JUMP and many others.
 She was awarded a scholarship to attend Broadway Dance Center in New York under tap enthusiast Mike Minery.
 This memorable experience help mold the choreographer, educator, and philanthropist she is today.
 In 2016, she created a non-profit company, Art of Dance, Inc that provides scholarships for children’s dance education and college dance education.
 Kate has a bachelor’s degree in Psychology (child development emphasis), Philosophy and Religion and feels that dance unites different types of cultures in a fundamental way.
 Kate truly loves teaching, performing and inspiring others to be their best.
 She believes that dance is an enlightening form of expression that every child can learn and grow creatively from.